rocket-pool/rocketpool/docs/js-library/contracts.rst

 If a single contract name is passed, this method returns a promise resolving to a web3 contract instance.
 If a list of contract names is passed, it returns a promise resolving to an array of web3 contract instances, in the same order.

-Contract ABIs can be loaded in a similar fashion via the ``contracts.abi()`` method, which accepts either a single contract name, or a list of names, to retrieve ABIs for.
+Contract addresses and ABIs can be loaded in a similar fashion via the ``contracts.address()`` and ``contracts.abi()`` methods, which accept either a single contract name, or a list of names, to retrieve data for.

-This returns a promise resolving to an ABI as a JavaScript object, or an array of ABIs.
+.. _js-library-contracts-creating:

 ***************************
 Creating Contract Instances
 ***************************

-Some network contracts, such as ``RocketGroupContract``, ``RocketNodeContract`` and ``RocketMinipool`` have multiple instances deployed at a number of different addresses.
+Some network contracts, such as ``RocketMinipool``, have multiple instances deployed at a number of different addresses.
 To create an instance of one of these contracts, use the ``contracts.make(name, address)`` method.
 It accepts the name of the contract and the address of the specific instance required, both as strings, and returns a promise resolving to a web3 contract instance.

+.. _js-library-contracts-versions:

 ***************************
 Alternate Contract Versions